collocations.org

 PHRASES

-not be a soul in sight
+not a soul in sight

-By midnight, there wasn''t a soul in sight.
+By midnight, there wasn't a soul in sight.

 Report an error or submit a comment/suggestion on soul